• 1-800-123-789

 Historic El Centro ~ NEW Audio Tour Option Below

 This is my most popular walk.
 If you have taken this walk before, come again.
 I have revised the route, adding several new locations.
 This walk covers the oldest and most historic part of Vallarta on the north side of the Rio Cuale.
-From the Central Plaza, we walk the surrounding cobblestone streets with its old colonial architecture and new urban art.
+From the Central Plaza, we walk the surrounding cobblestone streets with their old colonial architecture and new urban art.
 You will hear about Vallarta’s history, Talavera pottery, origins of chocolate, vanilla, coffee, Huichol beadwork, ancient milagros, and more as we stop in some of these specialty shops.
 We will take a break at the Chocolate Factory to sit and ask questions.
-Then a stroll through Gringo Gulch, famous for Elizabeths Taylor’s house and villas built by Guillermo Wulff, who also built the sets for the movie “Night of the Iguana” in 1964.
+Then a stroll through the Rio Cuale Island, passing the John Huston statue, director of the 1964 movie “Night of the Iguana” as we head for Gringo Gulch, famous for Elizabeths Taylor’s house and villas built by Guillermo Wulff, who also built the sets for that movie.
 We end at Our Lady of Guadalupe Church.
 Meet at the Los Arcos Amphitheater on the Malecon across from the downtown Central Plaza.
 Walking time, 3 hours.

 If you like to explore a place on your own at your own pace, my AUDIO VERSION is for you!
 You get to walk the route I use and listen to my voice sharing the history and stories of this exciting town.
 Take this walk any time of day, although shops typically open at 10 am.
 Stop to shop or eat, then start again at your leisure.
 Once you have downloaded the app on your phone or computer, you can purchase my walking tour and hundreds of others worldwide for under $10 USD per tour and watch virtually if you are not in the actual tour location.